|Karen and cousin Kay on a summer day.|

 IT'S AUGUST, THAT quintessential summer month when temperatures rise, and sometimes so do tempers.
 Congress is in recess, the president is on vacation, and the roads are filled with American families seeking new vistas or hoping to escape the turmoil of the last few months.

 August always brings to mind the slow, lazy, endless summer days of my childhood, when temperatures hovered in the 90–100 degree range and relief was found at the municipal pool or movie theatre.
-August was walking with friends to the nearest grocery for a popsicle or games of statue in the twilight.
+August meant walking with friends to the nearest grocery for a popsicle or games of statue in the twilight.
 It was skinned knees and sleeping late, and playing jacks on a hot sidewalk.

 But at the moment I'm on the patio, where it's a pleasant 79.
 Ray is asleep in the chair next to me and Zoe is sprawled across the love seat.
 I hear an airplane passing over, and water splashing into the pond across the road.
 A little traffic noise in the distance.
 The quick beat of wings from a hummingbird at the feeder.